 A cabin is a classic off grid dwelling, somewhat reminiscent of a tiny house, but usually more remote.
 Many proud cabin owners have built their houses by themselves, sometimes using the local wood material.
 It is a unique achievement that makes you feel like a pioneer.
 While some use a cabin as a place for summer vacations, a true off gridder can live there 365 days a year.
 Many cabin dwellers hunt, fish, farm and gather, literally living off the land.
 Besides building the cabin, you can also try building your own furniture, kitchen, outhouse, and other additions.
 It’s a true off grid experience!

 A recreational vehicle can suit those who want to live on their own while not being tied to a specific spot or address.
 An RV can be parked, especially in a designed area, and then you drive off in the morning.
 You don’t pay rent or local taxes, but you do have to pay for the gas, of course.
-You can purchase a fully equipped RV and start using it right away (unlike a cabin, which you need to furnish after building it).
+You can purchase a fully equipped and self-contained RV and start using it right away (unlike a cabin, which you need to furnish after building it).
+In other words, you can live full time in an RV.
 A good RV should include:

 - Living room or dining area